ardriveapp/ardrive-web/docs/ArweaveFS.md

 Field enum values are defined in the format "value 1 | value 2".

-All transactions that store these entities unencrypted should define a `Content-Type` tag with value `application/json`.
+All transactions that store these entities unencrypted should define a `Content-Type` tag with value `application/json` and an `ArFS` tag with the version of ArFS specification it implements, currently `0.9`.

 ### Drive